 Full information maximum likelihood is almost universally abbreviated FIML, and it is often pronounced like "fimmle" if "fimmle" was an English word.
 FIML is often the ideal tool to use when your data contains missing values because FIML uses the raw data as input and hence can use all the available information in the data.
 This is opposed to other methods which use the observed covariance matrix which necessarily contains less information than the raw data.
-An observed covariance matrix contains less information than the raw data because one data set will always produce the same observed covariance matrix, but one covariance matrix could be generated by many different raw data sets.
+An observed covariance matrix, but one covariance matrix could be generated by many different raw data sets.
 Mathematically, the mapping from a data set to a covariance matrix is not one-to-one (i.e. the function is non-injective), but rather many-to-one.